-Equatorial Guinea has a relatively small population of about 660,000.
-It has vast wealth from its natural gifts, above all its abundant hydrocarbon deposits, but also forestry, fishing, and undeveloped resources including titanium, iron ore, manganese, uranium, and alluvial gold.
-Unlike many of its neighbors, the country has also been spared the ravages of civil war and invasion, albeit under the reign of an oppressive regime.
+Equatorial Guinea has a relatively small population of fewer than 1 million.
+It has vast wealth from its natural resources, above all its abundant hydrocarbon deposits, but also forestry, fishing, and undeveloped resources including titanium, iron ore, manganese, uranium, and alluvial gold.
+Unlike many of its neighbors, the country has also been spared the ravages of civil war and invasion.

-The current President, Teodoro Obiang, seized power in a coup in 1979.
-Beginning in the early 1980s, President Obiang began to implement wholesale expropriations—without compensation—of rich agricultural farmland on Bioko Island, owned mostly by Spaniards but also by Equatoguineans.
-This was then distributed to members of his family and a small number of allied families, mostly from the president’s Mongomo region, known as the Nguema/Mongomo group.
-This pattern of appropriation continued in other areas including timber and even urban residential neighborhoods, all of which was undertaken without independent judicial oversight or meaningful compensation to owners, in violation of individual and collective property rights protected by the African Charter on Human and Peoples' Rights.
+President Teodoro Obiang Nguema Mbasogo seized power in a coup in 1979.
+Beginning in the early 1980s, President Obiang began to implement wholesale expropriations of rich agricultural farmland on Bioko Island, owned mostly by Spaniards but also in some cases by Equatoguineans.
+The farmland was then distributed to members of his family and a small number of allied families, mostly from the president’s Mongomo region .
+This pattern of appropriation by the Nguema/Mongomo group continued in other areas including timber and even urban residential neighborhoods, all of which was undertaken without independent judicial oversight or meaningful compensation to owners, in violation of individual and collective property rights protected by the African Charter on Human and Peoples’ Rights.

 When large deposits of exploitable petroleum and gas were discovered in Equatoguinean waters in the early 1990s, the ruling group used its previous acquisitions and political dominance to ensure itself control over the vast hydrocarbon resources, locking up for themselves the benefit of these new opportunities.